-Single +5v PSU input.
+A choice of either a 24VDC or 12VDC input.

 While some of these protocols are used to connect existing devices (such as one USB will be required for the Optical Module) the remaining will be useful for future capabilities.

 Please refer to the CM4 datasheet for additional electrical and thermal specifications.
-Basic operation of the system allows for the operation via a single 5VDC power supply and has an operating temperature range of -40C to +85C.
+Basic operation of the system allows for the operation via a single 12VDC power supply and has an operating temperature range of -40C to +85C.